daftpoe/GX-music-Daftpoe/README.md

 1. Click the extension icon in Chrome to open the popup.
 2. Select a track from the dropdown (e.g., "Berlinist - Evolve").
 3. Click "Play" to start the music.
 The music will continue playing even if you close the popup.
-4. The music will automatically pause when you visit sites like YouTube or Spotify and resume when you leave.
+4. The music will automatically pause when any other tab starts playing audio and resume when it stops.

 ## Contributing
 Contributions are welcome!
 If you’d like to contribute: